What is scatter winding, scatter wound, hand winding and hand wound?

 A hand wound pickup still uses a machine to turn the bobbin but the wire tension is determined by the fingers and can be manipulated throughout the winding process.
 And the distribution of the wire is hand guided.
 Hand winding does not necessarily mean the pickup is scatter wound.
 A coil can still be wound very uniformly by hand.

 “Scatter wound” is kind of a misnomer.
 It suggests complete randomness and, indeed, is sometimes referred to as “random winding.”
 But it isn’t random.
 It’s very intentional and incredibly varied.
-An experienced winder knows what sort of scatter to use to produce a particular tone, what sort of tension necessary to scoop frequencies or highlight others, and otherwise produce a unique and very beautifully sounding pickup by directing the wire through their fingers.
+An experienced winder knows what sort of scatter to use to produce a particular tone, what sort of tension is necessary to scoop certain frequencies or highlight others, and otherwise produce a unique and very beautifully sounding pickup by directing the wire through their fingers.

 It is an art unto itself.
 It’s nearly wizardry.
 And it’s one of the reasons why hand wound and scatter wound pickups cost more than others.
 Because they are worth it!

 Scatter winding allows for the wire to be laid down unevenly.
 This puts more air space into a coil and lowers the distributed capacitance that exists between the many turns of wire.
 And this lowered distributed capacitance allows for more high end to come through while increasing clarity.
 It also increases the resonant peak and extends the frequency response (which is part and parcel of the clarity and dynamics).
 The pickup sounds more complex, more open and clear, and louder by the nature of these combined characteristics.